 Your fix is not working harder.
 It is working inside a system that connects each action to an outcome.

-The PMF testing loop has four steps.
-You form a hypothesis.
-You run the test.
-You track the result.
-You interpret what it means.
-Then you repeat.
+The PMF testing loop has four steps repeated weekly: form a hypothesis, run the test, track the result, interpret what it means.
 Each cycle takes about a week.
 After four weeks you have enough data to see patterns across multiple tests.
-Those patterns are invisible when you change everything at once.

 Week 1: Test your messaging.
-Write a hypothesis: "If I change my landing page headline from [feature description] to [pain point language], my bounce rate will drop below 60%."
-You change only the headline.
+Hypothesis: "If I change my landing page headline from [feature description] to [pain point language], my bounce rate will drop below 60%."
+Change only the headline.
 Leave everything else the same.
 Run it for 48 hours with at least 100 visitors.
-Check your bounce rate.
-If it dropped, your old headline was the problem.
-If it did not move, the issue is deeper than the headline.
-Move on.

 Metric to watch: Bounce rate.
-What success looks like: Your bounce rate drops by 10+ percentage points.
-What failure tells you: The first impression is not the bottleneck.
+Success: bounce rate drops by 10+ percentage points.
+What failure tells you: the first impression is not the bottleneck.
 The problem is further down the funnel.

 Week 2: Test your channel.
-Hypothesis: "If I post a problem-description post (no product mention) in r/SideProject, I will get 5+ genuine replies from people who have the problem I solve."
+Hypothesis: "If I post a problem-description post in r/SideProject, I will get 5+ genuine replies from people who have the problem I solve."
 Write a post that describes your target user's pain point, not your product.
-See who responds.
 Pay attention to the language they use.
-If the first community does not land, try a different subreddit or a niche Slack group.
+If the first community doesn't land, try a different subreddit or a niche Slack group.

 Week 3: Test your pricing.
 Hypothesis: "If I offer a 7-day free trial instead of a freemium plan, my signup-to-paid conversion rate will increase."
 Change only the pricing structure.
-Keep your headline and your channel the same.
-Track how many people who land on your pricing page actually start the trial versus how many signed up for free last week.
+Keep your headline and channel the same.

 Metric to watch: Signup-to-paid conversion rate.
-What success looks like: More people enter the paid funnel.
-What failure tells you: The barrier to conversion is not the pricing model.
+Success: more people enter the paid funnel.
+What failure tells you: the barrier to conversion is not the pricing model.
 It is likely perceived value or trust.

 Week 4: Review patterns across all 3 tests.
-Look at what you learned.
 Did the messaging test reveal that pain-point language outperforms feature language?
 Did the channel test show one community responds and another ignores you?
 Did the pricing test show people will pay but need a lower entry point?
 These three data points together tell you something none of them could tell you alone.

 How Long Does It Take to Find Product-Market Fit?

 There is no universal timeline.
-But there is a pattern.
-Solo founders who run structured tests see clear directional signals within 4 to 8 weeks.
+Solo founders who run structured tests see clear directional indicators within 4 to 8 weeks.
 Not full PMF.
-Directional signals.
-You get enough data to know if you are on the right track or need to change your approach.
+Directional indicators.

 Your timeline shortens when you stop running unstructured experiments.
 The founders who take 6 to 12 months are usually trying many things, learning nothing, repeating.
 Time is not the variable that matters.
 Learning velocity is.
-Four weeks of structured testing beats 4 months of random attempts if each test teaches you something concrete.
+Four weeks of structured testing beats 4 months of random attempts.

 If you are running low on runway, this matters even more.
 You cannot afford 3 months of unfocused experimentation.
 Your fastest path to PMF is not more experiments per week.
 It is more learning per experiment.
 Three well-designed tests that each isolate a single variable will teach you more than ten sloppy ones.